Varvara Rudneva: Early life

-Varvara Rudneva was born in the town Chavusy of the Eastern Belarusian Region of Mogilev Province.
+Varvara Rudneva was born in the town Chavusy of Mogilev Governorate.
 After the death of her mother, Rudneva briefly moved to Velizh Vitebsk province with her father until his death.
 Becoming an orphan at a very young age, Rudneva spent the first twelve years of her childhood being passed from one temporary family to another experiencing physical and emotional abuse.
 At the age of twelve years, Rudneva ran away from her adoptive family, a period during which she contracted typhus and was hospitalized for many months, and found her way to St. Petersburg hoping to learn a trade to provide for herself.
 While in St. Petersburg, she used a recommendation from the medical staff that presided over her to briefly be taken in by a seaman's family whose son taught her to read and was later introduced to a childless army surveyor that assumed guardianship of Rudneva by adopting her.
 Her adoptive father stifled her desires to seek education and thus, suspecting that he was grooming her to become a mistress, she escaped at the age of fifteen by marrying Nikolai Kashevarov whom, after breaking his promise to let her pursue education, she left after three years.